llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

   module-name is a reserved identifier, the module name is reserved for use by C++ implementations;
   otherwise it is reserved for future standardization.

-So none of the following names are valid by default:
+Therefore, none of the following names are valid by default:

 .. code-block:: text